malaclypse1/cargame/README.md

 * maybe both? if braking over threshold time, zero throttle, otherwise set throttle to match current speed?

 ### 2/14/19 Scale ###
-Using real-world numbers for the simulation means I really need to real units (otherwise the constants will be way off).
+Using real-world numbers for the simulation means I really need to use real units (otherwise the constants will be way off).
 Eventually, the world view will zoom in and out, so the scale can't be related to window size.
 Map texture size should make a good standard.
 Currently, the car placeholder sprite is 958px long, and being scaled to 20% (191px).
 The average North American car has a length of ~4.4m.
 That makes a scale of 43px:1m.
 With 256x256 texture tiles, the tiles are about 6m across.

 A car traveling at 60mph is going about 27 meters per second, or 4.5 tiles per second, or about 1150px per second - that only gives about half a second to react when something gets on screen (eventually, with zoom and lookahead, that will improve).
 I think I need a 'model' scale: artificially damp speed to make the game more playable.
 We'll see...